 Whatever your needs, there’s an option.
-If your business goal is to sell your own products, an eCommerce site is the quickest and most suitable choice, as you’ll benefit from out-of-the-box software that can fast track your route to market.
+If your business goal is to sell your own products, an eCommerce site is the quickest and most suitable choice, as you’ll benefit from software that can fast track your route to market.

 As touched upon, multivendor marketplaces are more complex and therefore take longer to launch.
 There is also the added time factor of finding vendors to use your site to sell their products.